 If you feel you or someone else is in immediate danger, you should call 999.

 The Single Point of Access (SPA) Helpline may be able to arrange a referral to an appropriate mental health service or signpost you to support organisations that you can approach directly.
 You can contact the SPA Helpline 24 hours a day, 7 days a week on 0800 328 4444.

 Alternatively, your GP (family doctor) will be able to help you find the right advice and support for your situation.

 Advice and support

-If your situation is not urgent, but you have concerns about how low levels of mental health are affecting your daily life, you can talk the council's Adult Locality Mental Health Team.
-Face-to-face drop-in sessions are currently suspended, but the Team is still available to offer support to anyone with social care needs suffering with and experiencing mental health difficulties by telephone. .
+If your situation is not urgent, but you have concerns about how low levels of mental health are affecting your daily life, you can talk to the council's First Contact Team.

 Other useful links